Oyefusi-Samuel/ZEDBOT/README.md

    ros2 launch gazebo_ros gazebo.launch.py
 ```

-# SPAWNING THE ROBOT INTO GAZEBO:
+# SPAWNING THE ROBOT INTO a Custom GAZEBO world:
      To spawn the robot into gazebo, launch the file called show.robot.launch.py (Note: launch files in ROS 2 are python scripts/files)
  Command:
  ```